ironiron/LCRmeter/LCRmeter_CODE/README.md

 #TODO

-- change ADC_freq to 60Mhz tochieve max sampling time (200ns)
+[X] (not worth it - better to use ADC3,4 as well) change ADC_freq to 60Mhz tochieve max sampling time (200ns) [X] check disabled buffer for DAC
-- check disabled buffer for DAC
+- add buffer for averaging samples over time for measurment

 #ADC